Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint: Algorithm

-\begin{lemma} Assume we choose for $\ell$ the minimal value necessary to make the approximation guarantee of Algorithm~\ref{alg:final} at least $1 - 1/e - \eps$ according to Corollary~\ref{cor:approximation_final}.
-Then, the query complexity of the deterministic version of Algorithm~\ref{alg:final} is $\tilde{O}_\eps(nr)$, and the query complexity of the randomized version is $\tilde{O}_\eps(n + r\sqrt{n})$. \end{lemma}
+Assume that we choose for $\ell$ the value $1 + \lceil 1/ \eps \rceil$ as in Corollary~\ref{cor:approximation_final}.
+To prove the theorem, we only need to show that for this choice of value for $\ell$, Algorithm~\ref{alg:final} obeys the query complexities stated in the theorem.
+Below, we show that the query complexity of the deterministic version of Algorithm~\ref{alg:final} is $\tilde{O}_\eps(nr)$, and the query complexity of the randomized version is $\tilde{O}_\eps(n + r\sqrt{n})$.

-\begin{proof} Note that the above choice of value for $\ell$ implies that both $\ell$ and $1/\eps'$ can be upper bounded by functions of $\eps$.
+Note that the above choice of value for $\ell$ implies that both $\ell$ and $1/\eps'$ can be upper bounded by functions of $\eps$.
 Thus, a value oracle query to $g'$ can be implemented using $2^\ell= O_{\eps}(1)$ value oracle queries to $f$, and the size of the ground set of $\cM'$ is $n\cdot \ell= O_{\eps}(n)$.
 Recall also that an independence oracle query to $\cM'$ can be implemented using a single independence oracle query to $\cM$, and the rank of $\cM'$ is $r$.
 These observations imply together that the query complexities of the deterministic and randomized versions of Algorithm~\ref{alg:final} are identical to the query complexities stated in Proposition~\ref{prop:fast} when one ignores terms that depend only on $\eps$.
 The lemma now follows since the deterministic algorithm of Proposition~\ref{prop:fast} requires $\tilde{O}(\eps^{-1}nr) = \tilde{O}_\eps(nr)$ queries, and the randomized algorithm of Proposition~\ref{prop:fast} requires $\tilde{O}(\eps^{-1}(n+r\sqrt{n})) = \tilde{O}_\eps(n + r\sqrt{n})$ queries. \end{proof}